 - Positions with judges and courts will not be funded with the exception of international war crimes and human rights courts.

-Sponsoring organizations that have a history of hiring fellows at the end of their fellowship year, particularly HLS fellows, will be viewed especially favorably.
+Host organizations that have a history of hiring fellows at the end of their fellowship year, particularly HLS fellows, will be viewed especially favorably.

-The Role of a Sponsoring Organization:
+The Role of a Host Organization

 - The name(s) of the proposed supervisor(s) for the fellow and information about the proposed supervisor(s)’ background (e.g. years of experience).

-- That the organization will sign and abide by the Memorandum of Understanding with Harvard Law School.
+- That the organization will sign and abide by the Memorandum of Understanding (MOU) with Harvard Law School.

-- Whether or not the organization will pay health care or any other benefits.
+The annual salary that will be paid to the Fellow during their fellowship year and whether or not the organization will pay health care or any other benefits.

-Sponsoring organizations agree that if they host a fellow they will treat him or her as an entry level attorney, (even though he or she may only be there for one year), and provide the fellow with substantive work, supervision and feedback, as well as opportunities for professional development.
+Host organizations agree that they treat the fellow as an entry-level attorney, (even though the fellow may only be there for one year), and provide the fellow with substantive work, supervision, and feedback, as well as opportunities for professional development.